 - Decide how many samples you will include in the experiment. - Use the 96-well plate layout and select a location for each sample.
 Make sure the samples are distributed randomly.

-NOTE: The Negative Control and Inter-plate Control samples should not be diluted.

-• Sample dilutions are made in a 96-well plate (0.2 mL per well).
+The negative control and inter-plate control samples should not be diluted. - Sample dilutions should be made in a 96-well plate (0.2 mL per well) using a multichannel pipette.